wemake-services/wemake-python-styleguide/docs/pages/api.rst

       Checker->>Visitor: Checker runs all visitors that are it is aware of Visitor->>Violation: Visitors raise violations when they find bad code Violation-->>flake8: Raised violations are shown to user by flake8

+We use a layered architecture that follows this contract:

+.. literalinclude :: ../../layers.yml
+   :language: yaml

 Contributing
 ------------